thias/glim/README.md

 change it's partition type to "BIOS Boot" (which has the GUID `21686148-6449-6E6F-744E-656564454649`).
 You can do this with GNOME's Disks utility, without resorting to the terminal!

+Alternatively you can try using `format_empty_disk.sh`, my experimental new script which will ask you a few questions before before setting-up an empty disk with GLIM's recommended two partition set-up (plus a BIOS Boot partition), ready to use with `glim.sh` itself.
+I've tried to make it safe, so for example it shouldn't delete any partitions, only create new ones...
+And in the event of any errors, the script should stop rather than risk doing anything wrong.
+HOWEVER, it is still a very new script, which likely contains bugs, especially on systems different to my own, so please let me know about any problems you experience.
+You use this script entirely at your own risk.
+If it formats your entire computer, then that is your problem.
+So please make sure you have a recent backup before using it.

 Installation